GoldenEye 007: Reception

 Despite low expectations among the gaming media and an unsuccessful showing at the Electronic Entertainment Expo in Atlanta in 1997, GoldenEye 007 received widespread acclaim from critics and was a commercial success.
-In 1998, it sold approximately 2.1 million copies.
+In its first month of release in the United States, it was the second best-selling home console video game by unit sales (behind Star Fox 64), and remained within the top five best-selling video games for the remainder of 1997.
+For the entirety of 1998, the game stayed within the top ten best-selling video games in the United States, selling approximately 2.1 million copies.
+In 1999, it stayed within the top 20 best-selling video game chart up to July.
 By 2001, it had sold over seven million copies worldwide.
 Overall, GoldenEye 007 sold more than eight million units worldwide, making it the third-best-selling Nintendo 64 game, behind Super Mario 64 and Mario Kart 64.
 According to a paper published on the website of the Entertainment Software Association, the game grossed $250 million worldwide, more than 70% of the movie's box office despite having only 3.3% of the movie's budget.

+Prior to its release in English, the game was reviewed in Japanese magazine Famitsu.
+Two reviewers complimented it as being like a superior version of Doom with reviewers complimenting that its story and themes were superior, as well as it having high quality sound and feedback with the Rumble Pak.
+One reviewer found the mission objections were not always clear while a second player said they felt more like Rambo than a spy while playing.

 Graphically, GoldenEye 007 was praised for its varied and detailed environments, realistic animations, and special effects such as glass transparencies and lingering smoke.
 Nintendo Power said the frame rate in multiplayer games was high, while Electronic Gaming Monthly described it as somewhat choppy and sluggish.
 The zoomable sniper rifle was praised as one of the most impressive and entertaining features, with Edge describing it as a "novel twist" and Jeff Gerstmann of GameSpot noting its ability to alleviate the distance fog.
 The music was praised for its inclusion of the "James Bond Theme" and for adding ambience.
 Some levels begin in lifts and feature transitions from elevator music to full soundtracks, which Gerstmann cited as an illustration of the attention to detail.